 Chart Configuration¶

-Includes common and advanced configurations for charts.
+Includes common and advanced configurations applicable to charts.

 Common Configurations¶